twojstaryzdomu/rsync/rsync.1.md

 # SYMBOLIC LINKS

-Three basic behaviors are possible when rsync encounters a symbolic link in the source directory.
+Four basic behaviors are possible when rsync encounters a symbolic link in the source directory.

 By default, symbolic links are not transferred at all.
 A message "skipping